New terms in the energy storage field explained

 - Work in the field of new energy storage

-- Interpretation of the new energy storage field trading guide
+- Search for new enterprise list in energy storage field

-- Enterprises have new developments in the field of energy storage
+- Salary benefits for new graduates in the energy storage field

 - New energy storage project what are the majors in the field of power storage